Fees, Taxes and Bans | Recycling and Reuse

 2014 Legislation Summary

 As mentioned above, California lawmakers passed the first statewide plastic bag ban in the United States in 2014.
 Senate Bill 270 was signed by the governor on September 30, 2014.
-Legislation is pending in Massachusetts, New Jersey, Rhode Island and Puerto Rico that would also ban single-use bags.
+Legislation is pending in New Jersey and Puerto Rico that would also ban single-use bags.
+New Jersey legislators are also considering a $0.05 fee on disposable carryout bags offered at the point of sale.

 Recycling Programs and Requirements